The Low Testosterone Hormone Type

 Low Testosterone

-Fluctuations in testosterone are common but you don’t have to live with it.
-A drop in testosterone levels could cause you to feel a loss in strength, lethargic, depressed, or lacking in libido.
-It can cause weight gain, infertility, menstrual irregularities, sleep disturbances and more.
-Genetics, nutrition and lifestyle could be playing a part.
+Fluctuations in testosterone are common, and you don’t have to live with it.
+A drop in testosterone levels could cause you to feel a loss in strength or low energy, mood, or libido.
+It can cause weight gain, infertility, menstrual irregularities, sleep disturbances, and more.

 - Low cholesterol